 - 1. All Fresh Starts will be coordinated by the principal of Monsignor Fraser College, St. Martin Campus St. Martin Catholic School. - 2.
 All requests for Fresh Starts will be considered for approval by the superintendent of the school the student (initially) attends. - 3.
 The Fresh Start administrator will decide the new location for a student based on the following criteria: - a.
 Distance from student's home to the new school; - b.
 Availability of academic and social-emotional supports at the new school; - c.
 Compliance with a court order or undertaking or conditions agreed to by the student and/or student'sparent/legal guardian; - d.
 Fair and equitable distribution of fresh start students subject to Safe Schools transitions amongst the schoolsof the Board; - e.
 Previous school transfers Safe Schools transitions of the Fresh Start Student student; - f.
 Presence of student(s) or staff at school(s) under consideration who were previously the victim of, or inconflict with, the Fresh Start Student student; - g.
 Presence of student(s) at school(s) under consideration who may have been involved in previous serious incidents with the student; - h.
-Other Factors: Additional factors that may compromise the student's safety and well-being, such as but not limited to, geographical/demographic considerations (e.g. concerns related to gangs, family circumstances, etc.). - 4.
+Other Factors: Additional factors that may compromise the student's safety and well-being, such as but not limited to, geographical/demographic considerations (e.g. concerns related to gangs, family circumstances, etc.). - i.
+In extenuating circumstances, when in-person learning may not be possible, a virtual program will be considered. - 4.
 The sending Principal must notify the student and parent/guardian (if student is a minor) that a Fresh Start transfer is being imposed.
 The sending Principal will also inform them of the new school information and the obligation of socialwork follow-up as part of the process.
-The sending principal will also ensure that the Fresh Start Acknowledgement Letter and Record of Fresh Start documents are completed and filed accordingly. - The Receiving School will receive email from the Monsignor Fraser College, St. Martin Campus - St. Martin Catholic School Administrator with all pertinent information including but not limited to a Credit Counselling Summary and details related to the reason for the transfer.
+The sending principal will also ensure that the Fresh Start Acknowledgement Letter and Record of Fresh Start documents are completed and filed accordingly.